Battle of the Barents Sea: Battle

-At 08:20 on 31 December, Obdurate, stationed south of the convoy, spotted three German destroyers to the rear (west) of the convoy.
-Then, Onslow spotted Admiral Hipper, also to the rear of the convoy, and steered to intercept with Orwell, Obedient and Obdurate, while Achates was ordered to stay with the convoy and make smoke.
-After some firing, the British ships turned, apparently to make a torpedo attack.
-Heavily outgunned, Sherbrooke knew that his torpedoes were his most formidable weapons; the attack was feigned as once the torpedoes had been launched their threat would be gone.
-The ruse worked: Admiral Hipper temporarily retired, since Kummetz had been ordered not to risk his ships.
-Admiral Hipper returned to make a second attack, hitting Onslow causing heavy damage and many casualties including 17 killed.
-Although Onslow ultimately survived the action, Sherbrooke had been badly injured by a large steel splinter and command passed to Obedient.
+At 08:20 on 31 December, Obdurate, south of the convoy, spotted three German destroyers to the rear (west) of the convoy.
+Then, Onslow spotted Admiral Hipper, also to the rear of the convoy and steered to intercept with Orwell, Obedient and Obdurate.
+Achates was ordered to stay with the convoy and make smoke.
+After an exchange of fire, the British ships turned, apparently to make a torpedo attack.
+Considerably outgunned, Sherbrooke knew that his torpedoes were his most formidable weapons; the attack was a feint as once the torpedoes had been launched, their threat would be gone.
+The ruse worked.
+Admiral Hipper retired, since Kummetz had been ordered not to risk his ships.
+Admiral Hipper returned to make a second attack, hitting Onslow and causing severe damage and many casualties, including 17 killed.
+Onslow survived the damage but Sherbrooke had been badly injured by a large steel splinter and command passed to the captain of Obedient.